-Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation birds.
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation nesting is completed or the project biologist will designate appropriate avoidance buffers around nests to protect nesting birds.
 No project related disturbance will be allowed within these buffers.
 The project biologist will remove the buffers and allow project activities to continue once the nestlings have fledged or once the nest is no longer active.
-BIO-4 Construction and O&amp;M Mitigation Measures.
+BIO-4 Construction and O&M Mitigation Measures.
 To reduce the potential indirect impact on migratory birds, bats and raptors, the project will comply with the Avian Power Line Interaction Committee's 2012 Guidelines.
 The project applicant will implement construction and O&M conservation measures that reduce potential impacts on bird populations as identified below and in conjunction with the County.
 Construction Conservation Measures: Minimizing disturbance to vegetation to the maximum extent practicable.
 Clearing vegetation outside of the breeding season consistent with Mitigation Measure BIO-3 (Nesting Birds.
 3. Minimize wildfire potential.
 4. Minimize activities that attract prey and predators.
 5. Control of non-native plants.
 O&M Conservation Measures:: Incorporate the APLIC's guidelines for overhead utilities as appropriate to minimize avian collisions with transmission facilities (APLIC 2012).
 2. Minimize noise.
 3. Minimize use of outdoor lighting.